jckuri/AzureNeighborlyApp/README.md

 To verify that the database is configured, the student should be able to retrieve the connection on each of their API endpoints in the server-API application.

 To pass this criteria, show a screenshot, including URL, of at least the data returned from querying the getAdvertisements endpoint; other endpoints will be checked for reasonableness within the related code files.

+A screenshot, including URL, of at least the data returned from querying the getAdvertisements endpoint; other endpoints will be checked for reasonableness within the related code files.